mikelaughton2/weddingsite/django-wedding-website/README.md

 invitations to some people and more playful ones to others).

 See `save_the_date.py` and `SAVE_THE_DATE_CONTEXT_MAP` for customizing your save the dates.
+PS:  SAVE_THE_DATE_CONTEXT_MAP is now generated from database entries.

 ### Invitations and RSVPs

 The app also comes with a built-in invitation system.
 The template is similar to the save-the-date template, however in addition to the standard invitation content it includes:

-- A built in tracking pixel to know whether someone has opened the email or not
+- A built in tracking pixel to know whether someone has opened the email or not (NB: this doesn't work anymore, I used MailGun instead)
 - Unique invitation URLs for each party with pre-populated guest names ([example](http://rownena-and.coryzue.com/invite/b2ad24ec5dbb4694a36ef4ab616264e0/))
 - Online RSVP system with meal selection and validation